Several websites help those looking for the right senior facility

 The New York State Department of Health licenses and inspects nursing homes, examining metrics including quality of care received, quality of life achieved, safety of residents, preventive care practices and inspections and complaint information.
 Information on specific nursing homes is available at their website.

-Medicare’s website also lists nursing homes with ratings based upon health inspections, staffing and quality of resident care measures.
+Medicare’s website also lists assisted living homes with ratings based upon health inspections, staffing and quality of resident care measures.

 Consumers can also look for third-party quality accreditation such as by Joint Commission.
 The independent, nonprofit is the oldest accreditation body in the nation.
 Organizations must successfully submit copious documentation and complete a rigorous on-site survey by a Joint Commission team every three years to maintain their accreditation.